 *Availability subject to a minimum of 4 students enrolling per term

-Whether you are thinking of studying Law as an undergraduate degree or as part of a graduate conversion course, this course is designed to set you on the right path to achieving your ambitions.
+Whether you are thinking of studying Law as an undergraduate degree or as part of a graduate conversion course, this programme is designed to set you on the right path to achieving your ambitions.
 The course also encourages development in wider skills essential to the successful study and practice of the law, including communication, academic writing, critical thinking and knowledge of current affairs.

 - The UK’s uncodified constitution and the separation of powers: who really holds the power in the UK?